ManufacturingCSU/mxchip-telemetry-demo/README.md

 This will be done using the *00-azuredeploy_parameters.json* and *01-azuredeploy.json* ARM template files in the arm folder of this repository.
 After you have cloned this directory, there are two steps to follow...
-1. Open the *00-azuredeploy_paramaters.json* file and add the values needed for any section with  _insert value here_
+1. Open the *00-azuredeploy_paramaters.json* file and add the values needed for any section that has _<insert value here>_.
     1. objectid - This is found under your user profile within Azure Active Directory setting within the Azure portal
     2. tenantid - This is found under the Azure Active Directory setting within the Azure portal
 2. Open powershell and navigate to the arm directory of this cloned repository and run the following command: